-Hello Friends!
-I am here with a new tutorial of using jQuery and HTML.
-While making html forms or other interactive Web work, you have faced the requirement to store some more information in elements but not visible to its users.
-Here is the tutorial.
+While making HTML forms or any interactive Web apps, you have faced the requirement to store some more information in elements but not visible to the users.

 The old traditional HTML way can be like if you want hidden info in HTML forms you have hidden input fields.
 But what for a normal page; you can try following things.Actually these are the methods which I was using.

 You can make an input field of hidden type which has id attribute but no name attribute.